Kingston beat Coulsdon to reach Alexander Cup final

 On board 7, Julian Way and Ian Calvert agreed a quick draw – a reasonable start as Julian had Black against the supersolid Calvert.
 David Rowson drew on board 8, as did Peter Lalić against the dangerous Ian Snape on board 2.
 I then went down to my expected defeat – thoroughly deserved as I played a singularly dull game and was out-techniqued by Coulsdon captain Mark Smith.
 That put Coulsdon 2-5-1.5 up and Kingston’s nerves were jangling.

-Peter Hasson calmed those nerves to some degree with a smooth win on board 6 against Amit Kulkarni, whom he had beaten in the corresponding league match at Coulsdon the previous Monday – a useful dress rehearsal.
-That tied the score at 2.5-2.5 and it quickly became 3-3 when Zain Patel, who had been substantially worse in the opening, secured an important draw against fast-rising junior Rupert Marsden with Black on board 5.
+Peter’s win tied the score at 2.5-2.5 and it quickly became 3-3 when Zain Patel, who had been substantially worse in the opening, secured an important draw against fast-rising junior Rupert Marsden with Black on board 5.
 If we had lost that game, as had once seemed likely, it really would have been squeaky-bum time.
 Well played Zain!
 Did this match really hang on the dodgy state of your vocal cords?

 The feeling was that Will Taylor, with Black on board 9, had winning chances against Vedant Papneja.
 But time was starting to press and Will, in his own words, “blundered into a perpetual on the increment”.
 That made it 3.5-3.5, and the match was still in the balance.
+I could barely bring myself to watch, but Peter Lalić, who was spectating and could actually work out what was going on, was looking confident.
+He was right to be so – the rest of the match proved to be one-way traffic.

+The wins by Peter Large, John Foley and David Maycock came in rapid succession and made the final score 6.5-3.5 to Kingston.
+The earlier travails were forgotten and we could at last rest easy.
 Until the final at least, where a very strong Guildford team awaits us.
-This eagerly anticipated match is likely to take place in the spring and will have to be played (under Surrey League rules) at a neutral venue, with Ashtead the most likely choice as host as it is roughly equidistant between the two clubs.
-We thumped Guildford 8-2 in the final last year, but expect it to be closer on this occasion as Guildford have added to their resources and are building a very powerful team.
+This eagerly anticipated match will take place at the neutral venue of Ashtead Chess Club on Tuesday 26 May.
+We thumped Guildford 8-2 in the final last year, but expect it to be much closer on this occasion as Guildford have added to their resources and are building a very powerful team.

 The incentive for Kingston to retain the trophy is that it would complete a run of five successive Alexander Cup titles – something no team has ever done in the 100-year history of the competition.
 We feel the weight of history on our shoulders, but will that burden prove too great?
 Book your tickets for the final now; it is going to be intense … and we hope historic.